pingcap/docs-cn/tiup/tiup-component-cluster-template.md

 ### --local

 - Outputs a simple topology template for the local cluster, which can be used directly, and the `global` parameter can be adjusted as needed.
-- This template creates a PD service, a TiDB service, a TiKV service, a monitoring service, and a Grafana service.
+- This template creates a PD service, a TiDB service, a TiKV service, a Prometheus service, and a Grafana service.

 ### --multi-dc